 – World management –

-After studying flute, Marina Viotti first experimented with jazz, gospel and heavy metal.
-She got a master’s degree in philosophy and literature, before she began her vocal training with Heidi Brunner in Vienna and continued at the Lausanne University of Music in the class of Brigitte Balleys.
-She completed her studies with a diploma as a soloist.
-Currently she is studying Belcanto with Raul Gimenez.
+The versatile musician Marina Viotti first studied flute, experimented with jazz, gospel and heavy metal, earned a master’s degree in philosophy and literature before beginning her vocal training with Heidi Brunner in Vienna, which she continued at the Lausanne completed her training studying bel canto with Raúl Giménez.

 Her first engagements took the young singer to the Lausanne Opera, the Lucerne Theater and, as part of the young ensemble, to the Grand Théâtre de Genève.
 In the meantime, she has become an internationally sought-after artist who makes guest appearances at the most renowned opera houses.
 She has already made her house debut at the Bavarian State Opera as Maddalena/Rigoletto and at La Scala in Milan as Stéphano in Romeo et Juliette.
 Other important house debuts were Melibea/Il viaggio a Reims in Valencia and Rosina/Il barbiere di Siviglia at the Liceu in Barcelona, Il turco in Italia at the Bilbao Opera, again Rosina at the Bolshoi in Moscow and Bradamante/Alcina in a concert version at the Opéra du Rhin in Strasbourg.
 She returned to the Liceu in Barcelona as Nicklausse and Muse/Tales of Hoffmann.
 Together with the Gulbenkian Orchestra she was heard in a semi-staged performance of Francis Poulenc’s one-act opera La voix humaine.